OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Some third-party applications and services that work with our Service may ask for permission to access your Content or other information about your account.
 Those applications will provide you with notice and request your consent in order to obtain such access or information.
 Please consider your selection of such applications and services, and your permissions, carefully.
 We encourage you to review each party’s privacy policy.
 To learn more about some of these applications and what data they may access, click herevisit the 3rd Party App Permissions page.

 Some third parties’ embedded content or plugins on the Service, such as Facebook “Like” buttons on evernote.com, may allow their operators to learn that you have visited our website, and they may combine this information with other, identifiable information they have collected about your visits to other websites or online services.
 For more information with additional examples, see the “Social Media Features” section of our Cookie Information Page.

+We do not share your information with third parties for the purpose of enabling them to deliver their advertisements to you.

 Does Evernote Review My Notes?